jontiben/IPAnator-bot/README.md

 # IPAnator-bot
 By jontiben, 2023, in Python

 **[X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA)** is a system for transcribing the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (IPA) using the [ASCII](https://en.wikipedia.org/wiki/ASCII) character set.
 It's probably easier to type than IPA if your keyboard doesn't have keys for all ~155 IPA symbols.
-This small project is primarily a discord bot for automatically converting X-SAMPA text in user messages to the IPA, but it can also run in single-shot mode in the command line.
+This small project primarily serves as a discord bot for automatically converting X-SAMPA text in user messages to the IPA, but it can also run in single-shot mode in the command line.

 Please contact me (`@jontiben`) on Discord for any suggestions, requests, and questions.